dd9jn/rfc4880bis/crypto-refresh.md

 - MPI of an integer representing the secret key, which is a scalar of the public EC point.

+### Algorithm-Specific Part for EdDSA Keys

+The public key is this series of values:

+- a variable-length field containing a curve OID, formatted as follows:

+  - a one-octet size of the following field; values 0 and 0xFF are reserved for future extensions,

+  - the octets representing a curve OID, defined in {{ecc-curve-oid}};

+- a MPI of an EC point representing a public key Q as described under EdDSA Point Format below.

+The secret key is this single multiprecision integer:

+- MPI of an integer representing the secret key, which is a scalar of the public EC point.

 ### Algorithm-Specific Part for ECDH Keys

 The public key is this series of values: